sigitwp/hacktoberfest-welcome-rn/README.md

 # hacktoberfest-welcome-rn
-React Native welcome page for Hacktoberfest 2019
+React Native Welcome Page for Hacktoberfest 2019

 Anyone can contribute to this repo to make their contribution to open-source on Github